Modern General Practice Overview

 • identify what type of patient need goes where (to other services, type of healthcare professional)

-• improve care navigation, reduce avoidable appointments and avoid duplication of work for patients and staff
+• improve care navigation, reduce avoidable appointments and remove duplication of work for patients and staff

-• understand the volume of need to inform capacity and skill mix requirements and inform how to distribute available capacity
+• understand the volume of need to inform capacity and skill mix requirements and provide intelligence on how to distribute available capacity

 • supports planning appointment books and avoids clinicians needing to squeeze in ‘urgent extras’